Fractured but not fallen: Jamire Calvin’s return to the field at Washington State was a tumultuous two-year battle

 “I think it was harder the second time because the first time you go in there, you tell yourself you’ll never be back here,” he said.
 “I never expected it to be me.”

 When Calvin’s foot was repaired the first time, surgeons used an intramedullary screw fixation procedure to hold the bone in place.
 It held, but not long enough, causing the second fracture.
-So in September, when Calvin should have been making more big plays in the Air Raid offense, he was instead back at the same hospital, for the same procedure, with the same surgeons he’d encountered six months earlier.
+So in September, when Calvin should have been making more big plays in the Air Raid offense, he was back at the same hospital, for the same procedure, with the same surgeons he’d encountered six months earlier.
 Using a larger screw, surgeons anticipated Calvin would avoid a third fracture.

 The Cougars had already played four games without their dynamic slotback by the time he went in for the surgery.
 On Sept.
 21, he watched them concede a 32-point lead during a 67-63 loss to UCLA, the school that plays its home games in Calvin’s hometown of Pasadena.
 On Sept.
 24, he was cooped up in a hospital bed, unable to have a normal college 21st birthday.

-“So all of it was heart-wrenching,” Zaire said.
+“So all of it was heart wrenching,” Zaire said.
 “The maturity he showed through all this, to be like, ‘I can’t even go home, I can’t do this, I’m going to be on crutches on my birthday.’ … That’s a testament to his character and how strong he really is. … He showed strength.
 He has this inner strength that goes so much deeper than the average person.
 Especially for him to be that young.”

 It was rock bottom for a football player who, two years earlier, had tweeted out a photo of himself with fellow Los Angeles native and former WSU wideout Gabe Marks, writing in a caption “The torch has been passed.
 Washington State Record Holder with the future Record Breaker. #GoCougs #WeWorking”

-Anyone who’s only seen Calvin on the field may be able to identify his precision, quick feet and electric playmaking ability, but those that know him on a more intimate level would describe his quiet confidence, private persona and general independence.
+Anyone who has only seen Calvin on the field may be able to identify his precision, quick feet and electric playmaking ability, but those that know him on a more intimate level would describe his quiet confidence, private persona and general independence.

 It’s easy to imagine why the boy who walked before he crawled wasn’t inclined to ask others for a hand, even as he navigated more than half the year with a wretched scooter, metal crutches and a heavy, plastic boot attached to his right leg.